abhijithmandya17/House-Prices-Predicitons/README.md

 #### Gradient Boost

-The random forest was an improvement on the random forest model, but still was not giving us the results that we wanted.
+The random forest was an improvement on the KNN model, but still was not giving us the results that we wanted.
+SO we stepped up the game and tried our hand at a gradient boost.
+Boosting is based on weak learners (high bias, low variance).
+Weak learners are shallow trees, sometimes even as small as  two leaves.
+Boosting reduces error mainly by reducing bias and to some extent variance, by aggregating the output from many models.
+Trees are built sequentially while in random forest, they're built in parallel fashion.
+Since, the data seemed to be tending to wards non-linearity, we felt using a higher biased method if tuned correctly could improve our accuracy.
+As it turns out, we were able to significantly reduce our score.
+We initally used 3000 trees with a predictor interaction depth(interactivity between predictors) of 10.
+Upon cross validation, we found the the learning plateaued at 452 trees but multiple submissions with higher trees yielded a lower score so we stopped at 2500 for the predicition.

 ## Findings